2026 Fresh Produce Shares

 Who is a Dandelion Share for?

 Dandelion shares are for those looking for the freshest & healthiest produce, for those who love to cook, and for those who are a little adventurous.
-We love growing unique & colorful varieties of vegetables that you won’t be able to find at the grocery store like gorgeous red eggplants, pink celery, broccoli raab, & purple pole beans.
+We love growing unique & colorful varieties of vegetables that you won’t be able to find at the grocery store like actually flavorful tomatoes, edible flowers, garlic scapes, golden zucchini, & purple pole beans.
+You should probably enjoy tomatoes and garlic 🙂

 Can I skip a week?

 Since we plan our crop schedules for each share to pick up weekly, we cannot accommodate skips.
-If for some reason you are unable to pick up, feel free to send a friend or co-worker to pick-up in your place.
+If for some reason you are unable to pick up, feel free to send a friend or co-worker to pick-up in your place or let us know and we can arrange to donate your box to a family in need.

 What is an herb bar?

 Being home cooks ourselves, we know it can be frustrating to need one sprig of thyme for a recipe yet we have to buy a full bundle.
-So we will have jars of all of the herbs that are ready to be harvested each week.
+So each week at pick-up, we will have an assortment of fresh herbs.
 Feel free to take as little or as much of each as you would like.
 Although if you are planning a major pesto session, reach out so we can arrange a bulk basil purchase!

 Are you growing fruit?

-Technically anything with a seed counts as a fruit like tomatoes & sweet corn.
-We are growing melons, watermelons, & ground cherries this season!
-And it does seem to be a promising year for grapes and apples!
+Technically anything with a seed counts as a fruit like tomatoes & cucumbers…But yes we are growing melons, watermelons, & ground cherries this season!
+And hopefully we will also have a good year apples and peaches!

 Are there add-ons?

 Yes!
-Pick-ups are at our self-serve farm stand which is filled with all sorts of fun goodies like hot sauce, syrups, jams, & kombucha.
-We will also have our own pasture-raised eggs this season.
+Pick-ups are at our self-serve farm stand which is filled with all sorts of fun goodies like fresh flower bouquets, hot sauce, syrups, jams, & kombucha.
+We also have our own pasture-raised chicken eggs.
 Feel free to purchase any additional items during your pick-up!
-We accept cash, checks, & venmo at the farm stand.
+We accept cash, check, & Venmo.

 What if I don’t like beets?